 5. Bang Nam Phueng

-Since floating markets are so popular throughout Bangkok, there are a few that have been recently set up to cater to the rising demand of people looking for leisure on the weekends.
+Since floating markets are so popular throughout Bangkok, a few have been recently set up to cater to the rising demand of people looking for leisure on the weekends.

 Bang Nam Phueng is located in an area of Bangkok known as Phra Pradaeng.

-It is a relatively new market that is yet another paradise for food lovers, and a relaxing place to walk around, take a boat, or just sit and enjoy the lush ambiance.
+It is a relatively new market, yet another paradise for food lovers, and a relaxing place to walk around, take a boat, or sit and enjoy the lush ambiance.

 When you visit Bangkok, be sure to visit a floating market for the day!

 Need more itinerary ideas?
 Click here for all G Adventures trips to Thailand.